Ranjith Clemminck-Croci: Early life and career

-Clemminck-Croci was born in Sri Lanka and raised in Brabant, by his adoptive Dutch family.
+Clemminck-Croci was born in Sri Lanka and raised in North Brabant, by his adoptive Dutch family.
 He completed his secondary education at the Willem II College in Tilburg.
 He then completed a vocational degree in accounting at the Avans University of Applied Sciences before obtaining a bachelor's degree in history and political sciences and then a master's degree in political science at Radboud University.
 During his studies he worked for the Wiardi Beckman Stichting, a think-tank associated with the PvdA.

 After graduating, Clemminck-Croci was employed as a project manager for various government organisations including the Province of North Brabant and later for Amnesty International until 2019.
-He was then a corporate strategist for the for the municipality of 's-Hertogenbosch.
+He was then a corporate strategist for the municipality of 's-Hertogenbosch.
 He was also a board member for Utrecht Pride but was allegedly dismissed from the job due to his membership of JA21.